-Covid-19 on its initial start appeared to be a very distant disease in faraway Asia.
+Covid-19, on its initial start, appeared to be a very distant disease in faraway Asia.
 From December 2019 to February 2020, nearly everyone outside of China paid no serious attention to it.

-Fintechs quickly had to react as their bottom lines were seeing the direct negative impact.
+Fintechs quickly had to react as their bottom lines were seeing a direct negative impact.
 A situation that was very different from the initial spike which resulted from the pre-lockdown announcement as consumers engaged in panic buying.
-As predicted subsequently, Covid-19, in the absence of a vaccine continues to spread and forces consumers to re-adapt to a new normal way of life.
+As predicted subsequently, Covid-19, in the absence of a vaccine, continues to spread and forces consumers to re-adapt to a new normal way of life.
 Fintechs have been compelled to adjust their ways of working to this new customer behavior.
-They are rapidly deploying innovative self-service solutions to harness the full benefit of consumers desiring to have full end to end solutions on the go without physical contact.
+They are rapidly deploying innovative self-service solutions to harness the full benefit of consumers desiring to have full end-to-end solutions on the go without physical contact.
 They must be prepared not just to accommodate this increased demand but also to scale up their enterprise IT infrastructure while adapting to the new world, just like everyone else.

 Another critical impact is the specific product categories of Fintech.
-As consumers are more focussed on essentials during this pandemic, they are likely to be taking advantage of microloans.
-The bigger the appetite for microloans, the bigger the risk for the loan provider as many consumers are unlikely to service these loans.
+As consumers are more focussed on essentials during this pandemic, they are likely to be taking advantage of micro-loans.
+The bigger the appetite for micro-loans, the bigger the risk for the loan provider, as many consumers are unlikely to service these loans.
 This will directly affect Fintechs in this space in the near future.
 Until more robust risk assessment procedures are implemented, their profitability may be negatively impacted.
 Another risk category is international remittance.
 This is the direct opposite of lending.
 Consumers during this pandemic will be more reluctant to remit cash and be very open to accepting cash.
-This is a cautionary behaviour as they may be considering uncertainties regarding their income sources as job cuts become frequent.
-Fintechs that solely operate in this space may consider switching to more attractive portfolios like B2B and bill payments which have lower risk factors.
+This is a cautionary behaviour, as they may be considering uncertainties regarding their income sources as job cuts become frequent.
+Fintechs that solely operate in this space may consider switching to more attractive portfolios like B2B and bill payments, which have lower risk factors.

 Fintechs that strongly survive the varying economic challenges posed by this pandemic are likely to build a brighter future and define new processes and ways of working that will ultimately favour them by building a robust system that is able to withstand future disruptions.
 The combination of consumer behavior and the economics of delivering financial services point to the need for a digital-first financial organization.
-Furthermore, by taking advantage of work from home policies, start-ups and even mainstream organizations can invest in cost-effective video conferencing and remote working tools that eventually cut down on the operational cost of running physical locations.
+Furthermore, by taking advantage of work-from-home policies, start-ups and even mainstream organizations can invest in cost-effective video conferencing and remote working tools that eventually cut down on the operational cost of running physical locations.

 Communication is also essential in building customer trust while establishing a much more grounded niche and credibility.
 During this period, the customer expects near real-time feedback for queries they raise.
-It is important for Fintechs to step up their customer support systems and have a more proactive approach in dealing with customer complaints and queries.
+It is important for Fintechs to step up their customer support systems and have a more proactive approach to dealing with customer complaints and queries.
 Further investment in more interactive customer support tools may be required.
-Even though such investments may significantly increase budgets of Fintechs, it will in the long term build a strong reputation that will long outlive this turbulent time; thus increasing the prospects of significant future gains with the customer.
+Even though such investments may significantly increase the budgets of Fintechs, it will in the long term build a strong reputation that will long outlive this turbulent time; thus increasing the prospects of significant future gains with the customer.

 Overall, we are not out of the woods even though governments have been compelled to ease out lockdowns in other to water down the economic impact of the pandemic.
 As the world shifts towards a new reality, there will be an explosion of post-pandemic opportunities.
-People will realize the digital tools on which they have relied during this disruption are in fact providing long term important services.
+People will realize the digital tools on which they have relied during this disruption are, in fact, providing long-term important services.
 The posture of Fintechs in this era and the nature of systems and processes they build will certainly determine the new direction of their business once this pandemic is over.
 Covid-19 is the ultimate test of Fintechs’ business continuity plans, technology, processes, and portfolio.
 It is safe to say the new normal has come to stay.
 Fintechs have only one option: “Innovate or die!”